jaclu/tmux-menus/README.md

 ## Recent changes

-- Plugin inventory lists undefined plugins, and gives instructions howto uninstall not used plugins
+- Plugin inventory lists uninstalled plugins, and gives instructions howto uninstall not used plugins
 - Added Plugins inventory - (main menu) Lists defined plugins, install status and items not supposed to be in plugins dir
 - Added back arrows to previous menu / main (where applicable)